okirch/susetest/doc/first_steps.md

 ### Machinery integration on susetest.

+This is needed for machinery.
+(Maybe in future i will see for more dynamic way)

 Ensure that your control-node as the following option on the file: ```/var/lib/slenkins/.ssh/config```
 ```
 Host *
     StrictHostKeyChecking no
 ~
 ```

-This is needed for machinery.
-(Maybe in future i will see for more dynamic way)
+Now, you run.py should only contain this:

 ```
 machinery_sut = machinery(sut)